About

 Special Topic Committees

 Special Topic Committees are designed to address overarching topics relevant to current circumstances surrounding the student experience.
 These topics are decided by the Conference Chair and are intentionally broader in scope compared to standing committees.
-Summaries of the scope and objectives for the 2025 special topic committees are given below:
+Tasks for each committee for the 2025 special topic committees are given below:

 Standing Committees